Walter J. Kavanaugh: Education

+Career

 Kavanaugh had served in the State Senate since 1998, where he represented the 16th Legislative District.
 Senator Kavanaugh served on the Budget & Appropriations Committee and was Vice Chair of the Intergovernmental Relations Commission.
 Before being elected to the Senate, Kavanaugh served in the lower house of the New Jersey Legislature, the General Assembly, from 1976 to 1997.
 In the Assembly, Kavanaugh served as the Majority Budget Officer from 1996 to 1997, Deputy Speaker from 1994 to 1995, Assistant Majority Leader from 1986 to 1989, Assistant Minority Leader in 1985, Deputy Assistant Minority Leader from 1980 to 1981, Minority Whip from 1978 to 1979 and as Assistant Minority Whip in 1977.

 Kavanaugh had been a member of the Somerville First Aid and Rescue Squad since 1968.
 He had served on the State House Commission since 1998 and also from 1990 to 1994.
 He was a trustee of the Somerville Public Schools Board of Education from 1962 to 1975, serving as its President from 1967 to 1975.
 He was on the Somerset County Park Commission 1968-1975.
 Kavanaugh served in the United States Air Force from 1955 to 1976, reaching the rank of Lieutenant.